CARBON PRICING: Why do prices vary by project type?

 And finally, the price a buyer is willing to pay can depend on their organisation’s objectives and key priority areas.
 For example, some companies may pay more for a project that is closely linked to their supply chain or based in a priority region for their Corporate Social Responsibility (CSR) commitments.

 Another market trend that affects pricing is the age of the carbon credits; that is, when the emission reduction took place.
-Gold Standard maintains that – as long as it meets the criteria of a reputable standard - it shouldn´t matter whether the emission reduction happened now or two years ago.
-In fact, because of the urgency of decarbonisation and the long-lasting impacts of carbon emissions in the atmosphere, one could argue that an emission avoided five years ago is even more crucial.
-Still, market dynamics sometimes show lower prices for an emission reduction with an older vintage.
-This can be an opportunity for organisations to purchase less expensive carbon credits with older vintages from charismatic projects rather than buying cheaper but more recent vintages from other standards that lack the associated sustainable benefits.
+Gold Standard maintains that – as long as it meets the criteria of a reputable standard - it shouldn´t matter whether the emission reduction happened this year or five years ago.
+In some ways, because of the urgency of decarbonisation and the long-lasting impacts of carbon emissions in the atmosphere, one could argue that an emission avoided or reduced five years ago was even more valuable.
+Avoiding old vintages may inadvertantly punish project developers who took the risks to move forward with projects earlier.

 Differences in emission reduction methodologies